Posted on Nov 15, 2019

 [DocPanel] Following a liver cancer diagnosis, what questions should patients be asking their healthcare providers?

-There are a few essential questions that all need to be asked and answered together.
-The first, and obvious, question is -
+There are a few essential questions that need to be asked, beginning with:

 Is it cancer or is it a benign disease, and how certain are you that it is one and not the other?